jared-richard-clarke/student/javascript/interpreters/README.md

 ## Table of Contents
 - `egg.js`: **Egg** is a language implemented by Marijn Haverbeke for his book *Eloquent JavaScript*.
 I included **Egg** because of its simplicity and similarity to **LISP**.
+- `pratt-parser-crockford.md`: A pratt parser and accompanying lexer as implemented by Douglas Crockford.
+I included notes and example code, because pratt parsers are supposed to be elegant, efficient, and simple.

 ## Lexemes vs. Syntax
 | Terminology | Lexical Grammar | Syntactic Grammar |